secretbosscode/nzbidx/services/api/src/nzbidx_api/README.md

 Alternatively, increase `NNTP_TOTAL_TIMEOUT` and `NZB_TIMEOUT_SECONDS` to allow more time for the NZB build to complete.

+### Curated group mode

+The ingest worker defaults to a curated group list packaged with the service.
+Set `NNTP_GROUP_MODE=curated` explicitly to enforce the curated list or set it to `auto`/`configured` to retain the previous behaviour.
+When curated mode is active the worker removes database rows whose `source_group` is not present in the curated set.

+Override the curated list with either `NNTP_CURATED_GROUPS` (comma- or newline-separated values) or `NNTP_CURATED_GROUP_FILE` pointing to a file on the container filesystem.
+The packaged default is located at `nzbidx_ingest/curated_groups.txt`.

 ### Docker Compose Examples

 Explicit group list for the API service: